Fur farming: Finland

 Finnish citizens have had a right to instigate parliamentarian law initiatives since 2012.
 The first citizens' initiative to gain enough signatures was that instituting a ban on fur farming.
 Some 70,000 citizens signed the initiative within the required time period in 2013.
 In a march to Parliament House, Helsinki on 18 June., four to five hundred people appealed to members of parliament to approve the citizens' initiative to ban fur farming.
 According to animal expert MSc Sesse Koivisto (wife of Ilkka Koivisto ex-director of the Korkeasaari Zoo) in Helsingin Sanomat in 2010, fur farming did not provide acceptable conditions for the animals.
 In order to stop the suffering of animals, she demanded a ban on fur farming in Helsingin Sanomat, as in some other countries.
 On 19 June 2013, the Finnish Parliament rejected the first citizens' initiative to ban fur farming.
 A positive development in the politics of Finland was that the initiative was taken in the Parliament for public voting.

 In Finland in August 2016, there were about 950 active fur farms.
 The breeding of fur-animals has had a long tradition in Finland, having been professionally conducted since the 1920s.
 Up to 90% of the fur-farming community is situated in the rural areas of Ostrobothnia and employs four to six thousand people.
 Today, fur farming is strictly regulated by law.
 The Finnish Furbreeders Association has developed its own national program of certification and animal health welfare that is tied to the ISO 9001 standard and monitored by the Det Norske Veritas.
 The fur animals are housed in shelter buildings or halls, where each animal has a specific place marked with a kit card.
 The Humane Society of the United States published videos in 2019 and 2021 showing minks with untreated wounds along with foxes with allegedly deformed feet, missing ears, or diseased eyes on the farms.

+The first high-profile attacks by animal activists in Finland took place in 1995 in Nykarleby and Evijärvi, when around 400 foxes were released from four fur farms.
+Three young women – Kirsi Kultalahti, Mia Salli and Minna Salonen – were later convicted of the incident, with two of them receiving 12-month and one nine-month suspended sentences.
+They were also ordered to pay FIM 800,000 in damages.
+The perpetrators of the attack were called "fox girls" (kettutytöt) in the media.
+Another high-profile incident took place in Orimattila in 1997, when a fur farmer shot five people who had trespassed on his farm with a shotgun.
+On 22 September 2003, the largest farm raid ever in Finland was carried out: approximately 8,000 minks were released into the wild in Lahnakoski, Kokkola.
+The case remained unsolved, although the police had suspicions about the perpetrators.